fazilraja/data-redaction/README.md

 stats: the stats file, in this case it is stats.txt, it outputs the number of redactions, the number of tokens and the number of files redacted for each file

 # Demo
+ATTENTION: The demo is a video and not a gif.
+Please click on the link to see the demo if it does not automatically play.
+Thank you.
+Sorry for the inconvenience.
 ![alt-text](https://github.com/fazilraja/cs5293sp23-project1/blob/main/docs/project1demo.mp4)

 # Functions